 – An easy exercise plan for a fast metabolism and a healthy toned body.

 It’s been a labour of love and there are a few people to thank, but first you may be wondering, “Why exercise, isn’t food your thing?”

 Yes indeed it is, but for real health, exercise is part of it too.
 However just like extreme diets, people have been going whacko over extreme exercise like Cross Fit, marathon running, super heavy weights or exercising twice a day for an hour at a time, and all it’s doing is breaking people down and damaging their bodies.
 They think it’s healthy or helps with weight loss and actually for most, it’s not true.

 You hear this line thrown out everywhere – “Just eat less and exercise more” – as the magical answer to everyone’s weight issues.
 The problem is it doesn’t actually work if you do it incorrectly (which most people do) and makes the issues worse, as you will see in this story…

-I’ve seen it a couple of times now on social media where health bloggers and an even more famous, healthy living personality have dissed skim milk, labeling it as highly processed, devoid of nutrients, not real food blah, blah, blah.
+I’ve seen it a couple of times now on social media where health bloggers and even a famous, healthy living personality have dissed skim milk, labelling it as highly processed, devoid of nutrients, not real food blah, blah, blah.
 And they took pride in saying they don’t drink milk anymore anyway!

-Despite wanting to answer on those posts and give a different view, my response would be too long, so I’ll come over here and have a rant on my blog instead!
+Despite wanting to answer on those posts and give a different view explaining how skim milk is good for you, my response would be too long, so I’ll come over here and have a rant on my blog instead!